epistoteles/Modergator/.github/README.md

   <a href="#%EF%B8%8F-license">License</a>
 </p>

-# Modergator - Hate Speech Detection
+# 🐊 Modergator - Hate Speech Detection
-This bot is able to process several kinds of messages send in a Telegram group.
-The messages are checked for hate speech.
+Modergator is a Telegram bot who is able to process several kinds of messages send in a Telegram group.
+The messages are checked for hate speech and an evaluation of the offensiveness and hatefulness are given.
+There exists an option to optout of the processing of messages for the users of the group.

+WARNING: The repository contains content that is offensive and/or hateful in nature.

 ## 🎯 Key Features

-This bot does A, B and C.
+This bot checks incoming messages for hate speech and offensive language based on the HateXplain dataset and model (https://github.com/hate-alert/HateXplain).
+Memes are analyzed with vilio (https://github.com/Muennighoff/vilio), which has been trained on the Facebook dataset for multimodal natural language processing (https://ai.facebook.com/tools/hatefulmemes/).

 ## 💡 How To Use

-Usage for Telegram user (non-techies)
+In order to use the bot, a Telegram account is needed.
+For instructions on how to create an account, see: https://telegram.org/.
+To find the bot, you search for @modergator_bot in the search bar in the telegram application.
+You can then either interact directly with the bot or add the bot to a group by typing a message in the text field.
+Every message you or members of the group send are analyzed anonymously for potential hate speech or offensive language.
+If this case occurs, you will get a message from the bot.
+In case you disagree with the classification, you can type /poll and you and the other group members can vote and discuss their classification.

+You don't want the bot to process your messages?
+Just type /optout and your messages will be ignored.
+You changed your mind?
+With /optin you can give access to the processing again.

 ## ⚙️ Installation